-5. Speex payload
+3.3.
+Speex payload

-For the purposes of packetizing the bit stream in RTP, it is only necessary to consider the sequence of bits as output by the Speex encoder [9], and present the same sequence to the decoder.
+For the purposes of packetizing the bit stream in RTP, it is only necessary to consider the sequence of bits as output by the Speex encoder [speexenc], and present the same sequence to the decoder.
 The payload format described here maintains this sequence.

 A typical Speex frame, encoded at the maximum bitrate, is approx. 110 octets and the total number of Speex frames SHOULD be kept less than the path MTU to prevent fragmentation.
-Speex frames MUST NOT be fragmented across multiple RTP packets, with the signal.
+Speex frames MUST NOT be fragmented across multiple RTP packets,